 By Hailee Truelove, Special Kids Lead Speech Language Pathologist and health food enthusiast

-It’s race week and what you eat before the race can directly affect how you feel and your performance while you are running.
+What you eat before a race can directly affect how you feel and your performance while you are running.
 When deciding what to eat for your pre-race meal, there are a few key things to keep in mind.
 Understanding the connection between food and how you feel is important.
 The food you consume before you run should keep your blood sugar level and prevent hypoglycemia (low blood sugar).
 Also, keeping your stomach slightly full will help you absorb gastric juices, provide fuel for your muscles, and keep you mentally alert.
 Avoiding gluten and dairy and flooding your body with fruits and vegetables will help you eliminate toxins as well as decrease systemic inflammation in order to keep you healthy and prevent injury.

 Although it is important to eat healthy all the time, here are some Race-Day nutrition tips: